python-trio/trio/docs/source/reference-core.rst

   exception, it might act as a checkpoint or might not.)

-  * This includes async iterators: If you write ``async for ... in <a trio object>``, then there will be at least one checkpoint before each iteration of the loop and one checkpoint after the last iteration.
+  * This includes async iterators: If you write ``async for ... in <a trio object>``, then there will be at least one checkpoint in each iteration of the loop, and it will still checkpoint if the iterable is empty.

   * Partial exception for async context managers:
     Both the entry and exit of an ``async with`` block are